dnsimple/dnsimple-support/content/articles/ordering-lets-encrypt-certificate.markdown

 ![Let's Encrypt with SAN](/files/lets-encrypt-new-san.png)

-On a less advanced plans you will see the ability to provide only one name on your Let's Encrypt certificate:
+Other plans provide the ability to configure only one name on your Let's Encrypt certificate:

 ![Let's Encrypt with single name configuration](/files/lets-encrypt-new-names.png)

-On our simplest plans wer do not allow the configuration of a name, but instead configure the certificate to work only on the apex and www-subdomain of the zone:
+On some plans we do not allow the configuration of a name but instead configure the certificate to work only on the apex and www-subdomain of the zone:

 ![Let's Encrypt with fixed names](/files/lets-encrypt-new-fixed.png)